 How much is your rent?
 Put it on a card and eat a small fee once or twice.

 Use it when you have a big purchase coming up, like a new appliance, upcoming move, or big party to plan.
-I even bought a car with credit cards.
+I even paid my car down payment with a credit card.

-There are plenty of ways to hit the minimum spending requirement.
+There are plenty of ways to hit the minimum spending requirement, I promise ya.

-So I wrote this to share with my friends – I won’t name names lol. 😉 Does this help to explain a little why I like this card so much for beginners?
+Does this help texplain why I like this card so much for beginners?

 The other thing I hear is “Oh, it’s all too much to keep track of.”
 Is it?
 In my view, I don’t mind “keeping track of it” because I know what it gets me – free travel!
 That’s really what it comes down to.

 I promise redeeming the points with travel partners isn’t too difficult.
 Just sign up for a loyalty account, copy and paste the number, and press “Transfer.”
-It will feel awkward the first time – but it’s easier as time goes on.
+It will feel awkward the first time – but it’s easier the second time.
+(And effortless beyond that.)

 And doing that over and over is the answer to the question of, “How do you do it?”
 That’s how I do it, since day one and up through to now.